pixijs/pixi-react/README.md

 }
 ```

-`useTick` optionally takes a boolean as a second argument.
-Setting this boolean to `false` will cause the callback to be disabled until the argument is set to true again.
+`useTick` optionally takes an options object.
+This allows control of all [`ticker.add`](https://pixijs.download/release/docs/ticker.Ticker.html#add) options, as well as adding the `isEnabled` option.
+Setting `isEnabled` to `false` will cause the callback to be disabled until the argument is changed to true again.

 ```jsx
 import { useState } from 'react'